anquanscan/sec-tools/README.md

 [k8badusb](https://github.com/k8gege/k8badusb): BadUSB Teensy downexec exploit support Windows & Linux / Windows Cmd & PowerShell addUser exploit
 [NotesToCommands](https://github.com/xozxro/NotesToCommands): NotesToCommands is a powerful command template experience, allowing users to instantly execute terminal commands, with varying arguments, grouped into sections in a note or file.
 It was originally created for pentesting uses, to avoid the needed remembrance and retyping of sets of commands for various attacks.
 [HaboMalHunter](https://github.com/Tencent/HaboMalHunter): HaboMalHunter is a sub-project of Habo Malware Analysis System (https://habo.qq.com), which can be used for automated malware analysis and security assessment on the Linux system.
 [bunkerweb](https://github.com/bunkerity/bunkerweb): 🛡️ Make your web services secure by default !
+[exploit-CVE-2017-7494](https://github.com/opsxcq/exploit-CVE-2017-7494): SambaCry exploit and vulnerable container (CVE-2017-7494)